-The PCS shall acquire descrambler state synchronization to the PAM2 training sequence and report success through scr_status.
+The PCS shall acquire descrambler state synchronization to the PAM2 training sequence and report success through scr_status, and continue to use the synchronized state in all subsequent bursts in both training and normal data modes.
 The FOLLOWER PCS employs the receiver descrambler generator polynomial per Equation (202–9) and the LEADER PCS employs the receiver descrambler generator polynomial per Equation (202–10).

 PCS TDD signaling